 Most online gambling sites have it so a secure PayPal portal is opened directly via the depositing interface, from which players will have to click exactly twice before completing their fee-free transaction.
 Funds are then loaded instantaneously to the online sportsbook or gambling site.
 Convenient.

-PayPal is also known for its stellar acceptance rates and fast turnarounds on withdrawal requests.
-In the New Jersey market it’s gotten to the point where players that withdraw via PayPal can expect their money is as little as one business day.
-We anticipate the same level of reliability and speed in Pennsylvania.
+PayPal is also known for its fast turnarounds on withdrawal requests.
+On many sites, it’s gotten to the point where players that withdraw via PayPal can expect their money is as little as one business day, sometimes instantly.

 Admittedly, PayPal isn’t perfect in that players cannot use funds that were deposited to PayPal via credit card (to discourage money laundering), and that they must use a personal account that is preferably tied to the same email address as their sports wagering or iGaming account.
 But these are very minor quibbles in the grand scheme of things.